 - Square in pattern = 4” (10 cm) square.
 Exact gauge is not critical for this project.

-Abbreviations Used In This Pattern
+Abbreviations Used in This Pattern

 - CA – Color A